solana-labs/solana/docs/src/proposals/transactions-v2.md

   #[serde(with = "short_vec")]
   pub instructions: Vec<CompiledInstruction>,

-  /// The last `address_table_lookups.len()` number of readonly
-  /// unsigned account keys should be loaded as address lookup tables
+  /// List of address table lookups used to load additional accounts
+  /// for this transaction.
   #[serde(with = "short_vec")]
-  pub address_table_lookups: Vec<AddressTableLookup>,
+  pub address_table_lookups: Vec<MessageAddressTableLookup>,
 }

+/// Address table lookups describe an on-chain address lookup table to use
+/// for loading more readonly and writable accounts in a single tx.
 #[derive(Serialize, Deserialize)]
-pub struct AddressTableLookup {
+pub struct MessageAddressTableLookup {
+  /// Address lookup table account key pub account_key: Pubkey,
+  /// List of indexes used to load writable account addresses
   #[serde(with = "short_vec")]
   pub writable_indexes: Vec<u8>,
+  /// List of indexes used to load readonly account addresses
   #[serde(with = "short_vec")]
   pub readonly_indexes: Vec<u8>,
 }